-We are piloting this grant with funds raised in solidarity with Minnesota families facing barriers to access due to recent federal enforcement activity in the state.
-In future cycles, we anticipate broadening criteria to include additional systemic barriers.
+This grant is being piloted using funds raised in support of families who are facing access barriers related to recent federal enforcement activity in Minnesota.
+In future funding cycles, we plan to expand the criteria to include other types of systemic barriers.

-If you meet general eligibility for the Community Care Grant - but outside the context of the stated purpose of this pilot cycle - please email us at info@childbirthcollective.org with your name and email address.
-We will notify you when the next funding cycle opens
+If you qualify for the Community Care Grant but not under the specific focus of this pilot cycle, please email us at info@childbirthcollective.org with your name and email address.
+We will reach out to let you know when the next round of funding opens.

 We See Your Work.

-We recognize the significance of your work, and we strive to minimize barriers to keep this process straightforward and respectful.
-We are learning as we go!
-While we must comply with laws and guidelines associated with our organization's 501c3 nonprofit status, our goal is to help sustain your work in a way that respects your expertise, autonomy, and privacy as much as possible.
+We recognize its significance, and we strive to minimize barriers to keep this process straightforward and respectful.
+We’re learning as we go!
+While we must comply with laws and guidelines associated with our organization's 501c3 nonprofit status, our goal is to contribute toward the sustainability or your practice in a way that respects your expertise, autonomy, and privacy as much as possible.
 We welcome any constructive feedback about ways to improve.
-Please email info@childbirthcollective.org with your thoughts.
+Please email info@childbirthcollective.org with thoughts or questions.

 $500